Guerlielton/Python-Network/README.md

 # Terraform

 Terraform is an open source infrastructure to code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
 Terraform encodes cloud APIs into declarative configuration files.

+# Docker

+Docker takes away repetitive, mundane configuration tasks and is used throughout the development lifecycle for fast, easy and portable application development - desktop and cloud.
+Docker’s comprehensive end to end platform includes UIs, CLIs, APIs and security that are engineered to work together across the entire application delivery lifecycle.